Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: Limitations

 \section{Limitations}

 The proposed framework has several limitations.
-Firstly, the CVAE might pose errors in the estimation of the discounted state occupancy distribution, which will subsequently affect the performance of our policy.
-Ensemble CVAE is a potential mitigation solution.
+First, the performance of \textbf{GC\textit{Rein}SL} is highly dependent on the accuracy of the estimated discounted state occupancy distribution.
+For instance, when an estimator such as a CVAE is employed, the performance may deteriorate significantly.

 Secondly, while SL methods, such as sequence modeling, are straightforward and efficient, their actual performance still falls short compared to classical RL approaches.
 Moving forward, it is essential to develop more advanced SL methods that not only surpass the performance of traditional RL techniques but also fully exploit the advantages inherent in SL.
 For example, by integrating our $Q$-conditioned maximization with Decision Mamba \citep{lv2024decision,ota2024decision,huang2024decision,cao2024mamba,zhuang2025revisiting}.